rsrasmu2/EdutainmentGame/README.md

 TASKS:
 ------
 ----Misc:
-- "Are you a boy or a girl?" different sprite based on response
+- "Are you a boy or a girl?" different sprite based on response - Nancy
 - Optional: "What is your name?" store and use in dialogue
 - Optional: save and load files?